How to set up, configure and test a search index for Site Search

 With a dedicated search schema running in your dataflow, you can configure your search index.

-- Select the product feed the index should be based upon.
+6. Select the schema the index should be based upon.

-- Strings: When the data type is a string, you need to set the locale.
+1. Strings: When the data type is a string, you need to set the locale.
 If the locale is not correct, features like spell correction, searches with language specific characters, and typo-tolerance are not working correctly.
 Use "auto" if you do not find the right language in the drop-down.
+In that case, Typesense will auto-detect the language.

 🔍 Note: Make sure to include images in the index if you want to display images in your search results.
 Images should not be included as a facet.